The System That Wouldn’t Die

 It survived staff turnover.

-It survived my growing understanding that temporary systems have a habit of becoming permanent.
+It survived my growing realization that temporary systems have a habit of becoming permanent.

-I buried Access alongside other things I’d rather not think about.
+I buried Access alongside other things I preferred not to revisit.

 Or so I thought.